Azure/aaz-dev-tools/src/backend/docs/Docs/readme.md

 - API Translators:
   They are responsible for translating the API specification into a command model.
 We've implemented the swagger 2.0 translator which can support to translate the API specs in [azure-rest-api-specs](https://github.com/Azure/azure-rest-api-specs) repo and [azure-rest-api-specs-pr](https://github.com/Azure/azure-rest-api-specs-pr) repo.
 - Model Editors:
-  They are used to edit command models.
-Currently _Workspace Editor_ is implemented.
+  They are used to editing command models.
+Currently, _Workspace Editor_ is implemented.
 More details are introduced in _Workspace_ paragraph.
 - Command Models:
   The command models generated from translators and modified in editors will be persisted in a repo called AAZ.
 The persistence of models can be useful in many ways.
 More details are introduced in _AAZ Repo_ paragraph.
 - Code Generators: